-Indirect impacts on terrestrial fauna during operation could include disturbance and further habitat destruction as a result of maintenance activities and the movement of people and vehicles on site.
+Indirect impacts on terrestrial fauna during operation could include disturbance and further habitat destruction as a result of maintenance activities and the movement of people and vehicles on site, and direct fatalities from vehicle movements on-site.

 Bat mortality at wind energy plants has been reported world-wide.
 Bats occurring in the area may potentially suffer mortality from the rotor blades of the turbines when these animals forage at night.
-Excessive lighting at the facility may attract flying insects and therefore also bats, which may lead to increased mortality.
+Excessive lighting at the facility may attract flying insects and therefore also bats, which may lead to increased mortality from collision with turbine blades.

-Project List of project components affecting the objective: component/s " wind energy facility (including access roads) " substation and access to substation " power line and service road for power line servitude Potential Impact " Disturbance to or loss of fauna and/or habitat Activity/risk source " Movement of employee and visitor vehicles within and around site Mitigation: " To keep number of vehicle movements to a minimum Target/Objective " To maintain minimised footprints of disturbance of vegetation/habitats on-site " To minimise impacts on bats " To ensure and encourage site rehabilitation
+Project List of project components affecting the objective: component/s " wind energy facility (including access roads) " substation and access to substation " visitors centre " power line and service road for power line servitude Potential Impact " Disturbance to or loss of fauna and/or habitat " Direct mortalities Activity/risk source " Movement of employee and visitor vehicles within and around site " Lighting attracting insects/bats Mitigation: " To keep number of vehicle movements to a minimum Target/Objective " To maintain minimised footprints of disturbance of vegetation/habitats on-site " To minimise impacts on bats " To ensure and encourage site rehabilitation

-Mitigation: Action/control Responsibility Timeframe Vehicle movements restricted to designated roadways Eskom Operation Excessive lighting at the facility should be avoided Eskom/specialist Erection and maintenance of facility
+Mitigation: Action/control Responsibility Timeframe Vehicle movements restricted to designated roadways.
+Eskom Operation Adherence to reduced vehicle speeds (as prescribed by the SHE Representative) by any vehicles moving on the site to reduce potential for direct mortalities.
+Eskom Operation Excessive lighting at the facility should be avoided.
+Eskom/specialist Operation and maintenance

-Performance " No further disturbance to faunal populations on the site Indicator " Continued improvement of faunal protection efforts Monitoring " Observation of faunal populations and incidence of road kill on site access roads by Site Manager. " Observation and recording of bat mortality associated with the wind energy facility
+Performance " No further disturbance to faunal populations on the site Indicator " Continued improvement of faunal protection efforts Monitoring " Observation of faunal populations and incidence of road kill on-site access roads by SHE Representative/Environmental Officer " Observation and recording of bat mortality associated with the wind energy facility